boukeas/searchtoy/README.md

 showcase for several python idioms such as generators, decorators and metaclasses.

-The searchtoy code is lisenced under the
+The searchtoy code is licensed under the
 [MIT License](https://github.com/boukeas/sherlock/blob/master/LICENSE).